BryanAim/100-days-of-code/log.md

 **Today's Progress** Completed the Intermediate Algorithm scripting challenges.
 Used a lot of help.

 **Thoughts** Cant believe its been a month already.
-Hope i keep this up and dont quit as they get hard.
+Hope I keep this up and don't quit as they get hard.

 ### Day 32: June 1, Monday